Devolutions/doc/docs/en/kb/remote-desktop-manager/how-to-articles/launch-remoteapp-rdm.md

 ---
-title: Launch RemoteApp with Remote Desktop Manager
+title: Devolutions Launch RemoteApp with Remote Desktop Manager
 ---
 Here are the steps and information required to launch ***RemoteApp*** with {{ en.RDM }} in ***External*** mode.